Menukabh/Metagenomics-of-Rota/README.md

 - CheckM- completeness and contamination of bins
 - De-replication of bins (dRep 3.4.0) - Remove duplicate bins and select highest quality representative MAG for each unique genome
 - Taxonomy assignment - GTDBtk
-- CoverM - Mapping each sample's read to MAG and produced coverage based abundance table
+- CoverM - Mapping each sample read to MAG and produced coverage based abundance table
 - Resulting coverage was further normalized by sequencing depth per sample (total read count per sample)
 # Things to be done
 1. Alpha diversity
 2. Beta diversity